KentValle1/liri-node-app/README.md

        * Actors in the movie.
      ```

-      * If the user doesn't type a movie in, the program will output data for the movie 'Parasite'
+      * If the user doesn't type a movie in, the program will output data for the movie 'Toy Story'

-      * If you haven't watched "Parasite" then you should:
+      * If you haven't watched "Toy Story" then you should:

    4. `node liri.js do-what-it-says`